 We will begin therapy by attempting to understand your difficulties in the context of your family, friends, partner, work environment, and culture.
 Our first few sessions will involve an evaluation of your needs.
-By the end of the evaluation, I will be able to offer you some first impressions of what our work will include and a treatment plan to follow.
+By the end of the evaluation, We will offer you some first impressions of what our work will include and a treatment plan to follow.
 Feel free to evaluate this information and share your own opinion and if you decide to continue with therapy, and comfortable working with me.

 Therapy involves a commitment of time, money, and energy, so you should be thoughtful about the therapist you select.
 If you have questions about my procedures or the work we are doing, we should discuss them whenever they arise.
 We may first focus on symptom relief early on.
 This may include among others, symptoms of stress such as sleep problems, anxiety, over eating, social isolation, depressive symptoms or panic.
 During sessions, we will also jointly examine your pattern of difficulties, and explore alternative behaviors and thoughts.